danielylingv2/danielylingv2.github.io/docs/about.markdown

 I'm a PhD student in Human-Inspired Artificial Intelligence at the University of Cambridge under Professor Ramit Debnath.
 I am based at the Centre for Human-Inspired Artificial Intelligence (CHIA) and also part of the Collective Intelligence & Design Group (CamCID).

+I was previously an analyst at Morgan Stanley and early-stage VC investor at PJC focusing on AI.
+Representative investments I worked on include Synthesis AI, Root AI, Neurable, among others.
+I've also worked on research projects at Princeton University, Brown Physics, Brown Chemistry, Sloan Kettering, among other institutions.

+I am currently working on novel human-inspired paradigms for AI design.
+Of particular interest is solving the climate crisis in the development of these paradigms.
+Please reach out if you'd like to collaborate!

+I enjoy thinking about paradigm shifts, second order effects, positive feedback loops, and collective good.
+I like systems thinking, interdisciplinary approaches, and conceptual frameworks/abstraction.

+My research has been supported by the Moore Foundation, DARPA, Siemens Foundation, Intel Foundation, Society for Science, among others.

 <!--
 Rhode Island native, Princeton '16, currently a New Yorker.